saishnu25/41_Intro_To_Data_Structures/README.md

 # CSCI 41 - Introduction to Data Structures

-Projects done for my semester while enrolled for Introduction to Data Structures at Fresno State.
-These are uploaded for portfolio purposes and do note that copying of anything goes against your institutions honor code.
+Assignments/Projects completed throughtout the duration of this respective course for my semesters enrolled at Fresno State.
+These files are uploaded for personal and portfolio purposes.
+Anything here is not to be copied in any way by other students as it goes against your institutions honor code and could result in academic dishonesty.